2025-2026 Alto, Bass & ContraBass Recommendations

-Here are my alto, bass and contrabass flute recommendations for 2019-2020.
-While at the National Flute Association convention in Salt Lake City, I played all the NEW altos, basses and contrabasses I could find.
-Here are the companies making new instruments that I think are worth trying.
-Because there is no standard key layout, a personal “hands-on” trial is necessary to determine which instrument fits your hands best.
+While at the National Flute Association convention in Atlanta, I played all the NEW altos, basses and contrabasses I could find.
+Here are the new instruments that I think are worth trying.
+Because there is no standard key layout, a personal “hands-on” trial is necessary to determine which low flute fits your hands best.

 This page includes the following information: